-Dylan eventually found himself at the Savannah College of Art and Design learning how to properly use a camera.
+Dylan eventually found himself at the Savannah College of Art and Design where he learned how to properly use a camera.
 While there, he found that his passion was in documentary and fine art photography that told a visual story.
 He also became heavily involved with the school's radio station.

 Dylan Fagan currently spends almost all of his time working on something involving either headphones or a camera.